 Most people would like to think of themselves as a kind person, so acts of kindness help us to demonstrate that positive identity and make us feel proud of ourselves, passing on kindness makes us feel good; take 10 minutes to think about someone you care about friend, parent, child, or partner and write them a text, email, letter or post it note telling them that you care, appreciate & are grateful for them; they will be thrilled & you will both be mood boosted!

-Try implementing at least one of these into your routine everyday & you will notice a huge improvement in your mental & physical health; if you are struggling with stress or anxiety Psychotherapy can help, call me on 0778559 4551
+Try implementing at least one of these into your routine everyday and you will notice a huge improvement in your mental and physical health; if you are struggling with motivation Psychotherapy can help.

 Call me for a free initial telephone consultation here